riteshcanfly/CoVID19-Jaisalmer/README.md

 This is the data analysis software for Jaisalmer camp

 This is the data from Jaisalmer centre.
-There are two notebooks (R and Python) both HTML files are also there.
+There are two notebooks for R and Python separately, both the HTML files are also there.
 The Rfile uses the 'earlyR' package for getting R0 value with mu = 7.5 and sigma = 3.5 This produces a maximum likelihood estimation of R0.
 The R0 value obtained is 0.98 from here.